ruiying-ocean/cgenie.muffin/genie-userconfigs/PUBS/submitted/Ying_et_al.GBC.2025/readme.txt

 ================================================================

 Provided are as part of the code release the configuration files necessary to run the key model experiments presented in the paper.
-The intention is to provide an opportunity to question the paper assumptions and interpretation through re-analysis, as well as the creation of new and different experiments.
+The intention is to provide an oppertunity to question the paper assumptions and interpretation through re-analysis, as well as the creation of new and different experiments.
 (Plus, to provide a means to replicate published results.)
 This readme file details how the experiments can be run.
 Refer to the muffin manual: